top of page

 5. Marketers are planning strategically.

-With the economy being what it is heading into 2023 and budgets likely impacted, this is going to be a season of careful planning.
+This is going to be a season of careful planning.
 And while I recognize not everyone enjoys pinpoint precision in their annual planning like I do, I’m here to personally attest to the power of being strategic about:

 • Defining your most valuable audience